galaxyproject/training-material/topics/variant-analysis/tutorials/microbial-variants/tutorial.md

 >    1. Click on the tick boxes on the left to display the tracks
 >    1. Zoom out by clicking on the `minus` button to see sequence reads and their coverage (the grey graph)
 >    1. Zoom in by clicking on the `plus` button to see
->       - probable real variants (a whole column of snps)
+>       - probable real variants (a whole column of SNPs)
 >       - probable errors (single one here and there)
 >
 >    ![JBrowse screenshot](../../images/jbrowse1.png "Screenshot of JBrowse")